 How CERT Works In Walnut Creek

-Walnut Creek has 8 CERT Areas.
+Walnut Creek has 8 CERT Areas, all stocked with emergency response supplies.
 CERT graduates are assigned to a CERT Area based on where they live.
 In the event of emergency, CERTs gather at their CERT Staging Area and work together as trained in the CERT Program.

 Want to know which CERT Area you live in?
-Click for street index [PDF] or go to the "Walnut Creek CERT Areas" page for maps.
+Go to the "Walnut Creek CERT Areas" page for our maps.

 Walnut Creek CERT Leadership Team Meetings

-The CERT Strategic Plan for 2015-20 [PDF] is complete and available on our website.
+The CERT Strategic Plan 2017-2022 (PDF) is complete and available on our website.
 This plan lays out the priorities and goals for Walnut Creek CERT over a five-year period.